I wrote a clean joke book. It almost killed me.

 What exactly classifies a joke as a dad joke?
 Is it the age of the joke teller?
 Does a joke automatically become a dad joke if the man telling it is over 40?
 What if a woman or teen boy tells the same joke?
-Is it still a “dad joke”?
+Is it still a “dad joke?”

-“I think a dad joke,” explains Daniel Kibblesmith, “and just to be clear, “dad joke” gets thrown around a lot more, but there’s no shortage of moms doing this kind of material — has to be groan-inducing.
+“I think a dad joke,” explains Daniel Kibblesmith, “and just to be clear, ‘dad joke’ gets thrown around a lot more, but there’s no shortage of moms doing this kind of material — has to be groan-inducing.
 Right from the get-go, you’re not looking for a laugh.
 It’s a weird combination of wanting attention, but setting yourself up to fail.”

 Kibblesmith is an expert on joke writing.
 It’s how he makes his living.
-He’s a writer on The Late Show with Stephen Colbert and author of the hilarious and heartwarming new book Santa’s Husband.
-Offering a fresh twist on Kris Kringle, Santa’s Husband is a clever yet heartfelt book that tells the story of a black Santa, his white husband, and their life in the North Pole.
+He’s a writer on “The Late Show with Stephen Colbert” and author of the hilarious and heartwarming new book Santa’s Husband.
+Offering a fresh twist on Kris Kringle, Santa’s Husband is a witty and heartfelt book that tells the story of a black Santa, his white husband, and their life in the North Pole.